vgupta1/faculty_website/index.md

   <figure>
   <img align="right"
     src="{{site.baseurl}}/images/vishal_closeup.jpg"
-    alt="Vishal Gupta, Asssistant Professor of Data Sciences and Operations at USC Marshall" style="height: 275px; padding-left: 50px">
+    alt="Vishal Gupta, Associate Professor of Data Sciences and Operations at USC Marshall" style="height: 275px; padding-left: 50px">
   </figure>

-    <p>  I am an Assistant Professor of
+    <p>  I am an Associate Professor of
       <a href = "https://www.marshall.usc.edu/departments/data-sciences-and-operations">Data Sciences and Operations </a>
     at
       <a href="http://www.marshall.usc.edu/"> USC Marshall</a> and an Affiliate Faculty at the <a href="https://www.cais.usc.edu/"> USC Center for AI and Society</a>.